SPANISH – Offered by Sponge

 Children attend The Shyne School all day on non-student days, holidays and school breaks (Winter, Mid-winter, Spring and Summer), included in the tuition.

 You can find more information about our summer class information below.

 We have a small group of children that choose The Shyne School for before and/or after school care.
 They join our afternoon group of children 3.5 to 5 years old.
 We have a group size of 20 with a 10:1 ratio.
-This is a good fit for younger children that are not ready to join large after school programs for their Kindergarten or First grade years.
+This is a good fit for younger children that are not ready to join large after school programs for their Kindergarten year.